SuzuSuzu-HaruHaru/league-standings/docs/index.md

 | **Compulsory**         | No.                                                                |
 | **Default**            | *See below*                                                        |

-When wanting to initialize the `sorting` key to a preset corresponding to a real-world tournament, then the above accepts either the string `"FIFA World Cup"`, the string `"UEFA Euro"`, the string `"pre-2021 UEFA Champions League"` or the string `"2021-2024 UEFA Champions League"`; leaving out this key during object creation will default it to the object
+When wanting to initialize the `sorting` key to a preset corresponding to a real-world tournament, then the above accepts either the string `"FIFA World Cup"` (accepts a single [flag](#optional-subkey-flags): fair play points), the string `"UEFA Euro"` (accepts two flags: disciplinary points and European Qualifiers overall ranking), the string `"pre-2021 UEFA Champions League"` or the string `"2021-2024 UEFA Champions League"` (each accepting two flags: disciplinary points and UEFA club coefficient); leaving out this key during object creation will default it to the object

 ```js
 {